 The biggest plot holes in The Walking Dead

-The Walking Dead is the most popular show in America, which is perhaps why fans give it the pass on some of its not-so-believable plot holes.
-One would think a show with British actors doing southern accents in a post-apocalyptic dystopia featuring weekly cartoonish zombie deaths would be airtight, but it’s sadly just not always the case… These characters are in a constant struggle for their lives, but you’d have to guess even these topics would be cause for pause.
+The Walking Dead is the most popular show in the US right now, but it still has some not-so-believable plot lines.
+We’d love an American TV show starring British actors doing Deep South accents in a post-apocalyptic dystopia and featuring weekly cartoonish zombie deaths to be airtight, but it just isn’t.
+Here are some confusing causes for pauses for the characters who are in a constant struggle for their lives.

 Why didn’t Rick’s group hide any of their weaponry before Negan’s first arrival for payment?

 At the beginning of Season 7, Rick’s group was beset with a simple understanding: half of their things now belong to Negan.
 But Negan gave Rick almost a week to prepare for his moving trucks to arrive for their first payment of goods.
 Naturally, Negan swiped most of their food, their mattresses, and took all of their weaponry.
 They had five days to prepare and still didn’t think to hide any of their weapons or any of their food – nothing.
 Everyone knows you have to keep a little nest egg somewhere, Rick.

 Bereft of food, the residents of Alexandria have been starving.
 Their desperation for a food source even set forth the events leading to a couple of key characters kissing the end of a baseball bat wrapped in barbed wire.
 But why did they make no attempt to restore agricultural development on their property?
 Growing crops would ensure self-sufficiency and sustainability, but the group was much quicker to resort to murdering for food rather than finding solutions to harvest their own supply.